Bersntol

 The Bersntol (Fersental, Valle del Fersina) is a valley in the Autonomous Province of Trento, in north-eastern Italy.
 The Fersina river runs through it.
-It is also known as the Valle del Mòcheni after its inhabitants, who speak the Upper German Mòcheno language.
+It is also known as the Valle dei Mòcheni after its inhabitants, who speak the Upper German Mòcheno language.

 History

 Since the 14th century the valley has been home to a Mòcheno-speaking population of Upper German origin, and is a language island of the Mòcheno language.

 The valley is part of the district of Alta Valsugana e Bersntol.